TND/webpack-server-runner-plugin/README.md

 module.exports = [server, client];
 ```

-You can even attach more `StaticFilesPlugin`s (with a different `output.publicPath`) if you have more than one client config.

 ### Run

     webpack --watch

 This plugin does not work with `webpack-dev-server`. `webpack-dev-server` only serves client content.

-## How does it work
+## How it works

-`WebpackServerRunnerPlugin` runs your server code in the `webpack` process via a `require()` statement to the build file.
-It modifies your entry module like [`DllPlugin`](https://github.com/webpack/docs/wiki/list-of-plugins#dllplugin) does: it exports the internal `require` function and the entry `module` object to be able to update the server after an HMR module reload.
+`WebpackServerRunnerPlugin` runs your server code via a `require()` statement to the output file.
+It modifies your entry module like [`DllPlugin`](https://github.com/webpack/docs/wiki/list-of-plugins#dllplugin) does: it exports the internal `require` function and the entry `module` object to be able to update the server after an HMR module reload of the main module.

+You can optionally add more `module.hot.accept()` calls in your server code for other modules.
+If you don't, all HMR replacements will bubble up to your main module, which will then be accepted by `WebpackServerRunnerPlugin`.

-Internally, `WebpackServerRunnerPlugin` dispatches every incoming request between your client files and server routes based on the client's `output.publicPath` setting in your Webpack config file.
+Internally, `WebpackServerRunnerPlugin` dispatches every incoming request between your client files and server routes based on the `output.publicPath` setting in your Webpack client config.
 The client files are served by an express app.

+You can even attach more `StaticFilesPlugin`s (with a different `output.publicPath`) if you have more than one client config.

 ## License